catalyzeio/guide-api/getting_started/README.md

 ### From the API:

 After verifying that your account is active by successfully logging in to the Dashboard, run the following command to obtain a session token to use on additional calls to the API.
-You will need to replace the values for **&lt;username&gt;** and **&lt;password&gt;** with
+You will need to replace the values for **&lt;username&gt;** and **&lt;password&gt;** with your credentials.

     curl -H "X-Api-Key: browser developer.catalyze.io 32a384f5-5d11-4214-812e-b35ced9af4d7"  https://api.catalyze.io/v2/auth/signin -X POST -d '{"username": "<username>","password": "<password>"}'